The Grand Teton's Upper Exum Climbing Route

 A look at your options

-The Western Chimney variation is way less popular than using the Jern Dihedral.
-Both take you to a ledge at the base of the Friction Pitch.
-That ledge starts by the Western Chimney and runs to the far eastern side of the ridge above the Puff-n-Grunt.
 If you're going for the Jern, how you get there is up to you.
-Some climbers start by the Western Chimney, some start by the eastern side of the ridge, some take a more direct line.
-We feel a western line from the chimney area is easiest but there is no exact path to recommend.
+Some climbers start from the Western Chimney, some start by the eastern side of the ridge, some take a more direct line.
+Climbers (as seen above) often start near the center-right side of the ridge because it's where many of them come out of the Wind Tunnel Gully.
 Our most common ascent starts up the eastern crest past a nice hand jam.
 Shortly above there, we move toward the Jern.

 The Double Cracks along the eastern crest is another variation to reach the Friction Pitch.
-It is close in difficulty to the Jern.
-Free-soloing climbers can also move atop the Jern's western crestline (5.4ish) instead of entering the dihedral.
-Both options are good way to bypass slow-moving climbers in the Jern.
+It's close in difficulty to the Jern but different.
+Climbers can also move atop the Jern's western crestline (5.4ish) instead of entering the dihedral.
+Both options are good ways to bypass slow-moving climbers in the Jern.
+Many novice climbers (or older/younger/weaker climber) need extra time to figure out all the moves/holds in the Jern.

-You also can go further east and use the Friction-Pitch Bypass Chimney.
+You can also bypass this entire area by using the Friction-Pitch Bypass Chimney.
 It's mostly a scramble on the easiest line with a few simple climbing moves.
 That variation allows you to skip the the Jern & Friction Pitch.
 The more challenging Puff-n-Grunt also bypasses both.

-Let's take a quick look at these options before looking at the Jern.
+Let's take a quick look at the less common options before looking at the Jern.
+We'll start by looking at the Puff-n-Grunt

 The PNG.
-Most of it is very easy climbing
+Most of it's very easy climbing

-You can start the PNG and exit to the base of the Friction Pitch after the passing the crux.
-Some very nice but smallish holds take you across the PNG's left wall on a horizontal traverse to the Friction Pitch.
-While it helps to know the exit location, you can sometimes see climbers at the base of the Friction Pitch and just head toward them.
-It will be easier to finish the PNG but this is a sweet way to travel to the Friction Pitch.
+You can start the PNG and exit to the base of the Friction Pitch shortly after the passing the crux.
+Some solid but smallish holds take you across the PNG's left wall on an horizontal traverse to the base of the Friction Pitch.
+That traverse may make a novice uncomfortable.

 PNG's crux.

-You can bypass the slightly overhanging crux by going around its right side for a much easier line of attack.
+You can bypass the crux by going around its right side for a much easier line of attack.
 Or go left and enjoy it.
-That is the only cruxy part of the PNG.
+That is the only cruxy part of the PNG (old trip report on the PNG).

 ~~~~~~~~~~~~~~~